 Review and Approve Subject Matter Programs - Elementary Subject Matter Programs (ESM) and Single Subject Matter Programs.
 Subject Matter programs do not fall within the Commission's accreditation system, nevertheless, since reviewing subject matter programs is an important function of the Professional Services Division and approving these programs is an important function of the Commission, this activity is reported here.
 All teaching candidates must demonstrate subject matter competence.
-In 2016, the Commission approved regulations, which were subsequently approved by the Office of Administrative Law in 2017, to allow passage of a Commission-approved Elementary Subject Matter (ESM) program to count as demonstration of subject matter competence for the Multiple Subject credential.
-This was a reversal of years under the No Child Left Behind Act in which only passage of the CSET for the Multiple Subject credential was allowed.
-With the change in policy that once again allowed for Commission-approved subject matter competence for Multiple Subject candidates, the responsibility to review and approve these programs became a priority for the Commission.
+In 2016, the Commission approved regulations, which were subsequently approved by the Office of Administrative Law in 2017, to allow passage of a Commission approved Elementary Subject Matter program to count as demonstration of subject matter competence for the Multiple Subject credential, reversing years under the No Child Left Behind Act in which only passage of the CSET for the Multiple Subject credential was allowed.
+With the change in policy that once again allowed for Commission approved subject matter programs to waive the CSET examination for demonstration of subject matter competence for multiple subject candidates, the responsibility to review and approve these programs became a priority for the Commission.

 In 2018-19 ten new subject matter programs were approved by the Commission after review by subject matter experts that determined the programs to be in alignment with the subject matter program standards.
-Five of these were ESM programs and five were Single Subject matter programs.
+Five of these were Elementary subject matter programs and five were Single Subject subject matter programs.
 These are listed in Section II of this report.